mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::warning
-Don't use comma(`,`) as a separator because the result is not a valid format in CSS:
+Don't use comma(`,`) as a separator because the result is not a valid CSS color:

 ```js
 `rgba(${theme.vars.palette.primary.mainChannel}, 0.12)`, // 🚫 this does not work